EBZebra/docs/edge/source/guide/tutorial/imager.md

       keyCapture.triggerEvent = '';
     }

-After displaying the image capture area, there may be situations in which the user decides not to take a picture.
-In such cases, the `fnImgCaptureDisable()` method is used to cancel the image capture and un-map the hardware trigger button.

 ###STEP 7: Display the image
 * **Add the method `fnImgCaptureDisable()`** at the end of the script section: